PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 15:45:02
+Last updated: 2024-04-05 15:46:08
-Random Quote: I don't need a calculator, dad.
-I am one. - Sheldon Cooper
+Random Quote: You want to dismantle an empire?
+Divide it! - Guillermo Gonzalez Calderoni